 Natural pearls could sell for incredibly high prices.
 In one instance, Pierre Cartier traded two strands of natural pearls for the Plant Mansion on Fifth Avenue in New York City.
 Morton Plant, the owner of the mansion, was willing to take the pearls as his wife wanted the necklace and Morton himself wanted to leave the home as the street was crowded with new businesses and many of the old families he knew had left.
 Cartier turned it into a luxury goods store and the rest is history.
 The building still stands today, virtually untouched since the early 20th century, with the exception of a few touchups.

 Crystal System: Orthorhombic

 Location: Global (wherever mollusks are found) but are naturally rare

-Crystals and gemstones are nature's true beauties, but they are not a substitute for seeking professional medical, legal, health, or financial advice.
+Please Note: Crystals and gemstones are nature's true beauties, but they are not a substitute for seeking professional medical, legal, health, or financial advice.
 Crystals and gemstones are to be used in conjunction with any professional care you are receiving and do not provide healing, cures, or other remedies modern medicine can provide.
-The information provided in our listings with regard to the powers of crystals and gemstones are all derived from personal & professional experience with crystals & gems as well as ancient wisdom and texts documenting knowledge gained from civilizations around the world.
+The information provided in our listings with regard to the powers of crystals and gemstones is all derived from personal & professional experience with crystals & gems as well as ancient wisdom and texts documenting knowledge gained from civilizations around the world.
 They are not backed by the FDA or scientific/government resources.
 Our crystals & gemstones are not intended to diagnose, treat, prevent, or cure any disease or malady.
 Our crystals and gemstones are also not a replacement for seeking professional legal advice, financial advising, or any other field of professional expertise.
-Crystals and gemstones are intended to be appreciated for their natural power and beauty, and used alongside modern, professional methods.
+Crystals and gemstones are intended to be appreciated for their natural power and beauty and used alongside modern, professional methods.